 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.
 Data for a specific industry or variable may be suppressed (along with that of a second industry or variable) if the number of enterprises in the population is too low.

 Revisions and seasonal adjustment

 Annual estimates are provided for the reference year.
 The data for the previous reference year are revised if necessary.
-As this is an annual survey, seasonal adjustments are not applicable.
+As this is an annual program, seasonal adjustments are not applicable.